 Whatever you’re thinking right now is your choice.
 It’s easy to let our experiences dictate how we feel, but the fact is that we’re constantly choosing how we experience life.
 Our thoughts are our responsibility, and it’s only when we accept that responsibility that we can change how we’re experiencing life.

 You attract what you put out.
-Give good energy and feel it return.
+If we want to feel an abundant return of good energy, we must get into the space, and the willingness, to give good energy first.
 Give happiness away and it is yours to keep.
 Think positive thoughts and you will see more to be positive about.

 This thought is a choice.
 Once you come to a calm point where you can recognize this fact—without judging yourself for choosing the negative thought—you can choose again.